Complexity of simple modules over the Lie superalgebra $\mathfrak{osp}(k|2)$: Introduction

 \section{Introduction}

 The complexity of a module over a finite group was first introduced by Alperin \cite{Alp}.
 The complexity of a module (cf. Subsection~\ref{ss:comp}) is the rate of growth of a minimal projective resolution of the module.
-In \cite{Car}, Carlson introduced support varieties of modules over group algebras.
-These varieties were then used to give a geometric interpretation of the complexity.
+In \cite{Car}, Carlson introduced support varieties of modules over group algebras which were then used to give a geometric interpretation of the complexity.
 In particular, the dimension of the support variety of the module is equal to the complexity.

 This work was extended to Lie superalgebras in \cite{BKN1} where the authors computed the complexity of the simple and Kac modules over the general linear Lie superalgebra $\fg=\mathfrak{gl}(m|n)$ of type $A$.
 Their work was carried in the category of finite-dimensional $\fg$-supermodules which are completely reducible over the even part $\fg_{\0}$.
-Let $\F$ denote this category.
+Let $\F$ denote this category (see \cite{BKN2, BKN3}).
 The authors in \cite{BKN2} showed that, for any basic classical Lie superalgebra $\fg$, $\F$ has enough projective modules and it satisfies: $(i)$ it is a self-injective category and $(ii)$ every module in this category admits a projective resolution which has a polynomial rate of growth.
 For a module $M\in \F$, let $c_{\F}(M)$ denote the complexity of $M$.
 It was shown in \cite[Theorem~2.5.1]{BKN2} that the complexity is always finite in classical Lie superalgebras.
-In addition, the complexity of a module measures how far the module is from being projective.
-For example, by \cite[Corollary~2.7.1]{BKN2}, $c_{\F}(M)=0$ if and only if $M$ is projective.
+It is also important to mention that complexity detects projectivity.
+In particular, by \cite[Corollary~2.7.1]{BKN2}, $c_{\F}(M)=0$ if and only if $M$ is projective.
+We can look at complexity as a tool of measuring how far the module is from being projective.

 In addition to computing the complexity of simple and Kac modules over $\gl(m|n)$ in \cite{BKN1}, the authors interpreted their computations geometrically using two types of varieties.
-Explicitly, if $\X_M$ denotes the associated variety defined by Duflo and Serganova \cite {DS}, and $\fv_{(\fg,\fg_{\0})}(M)$ is the support variety as defined in \cite{BKN4}, then:
+Explicitly, if $\X_M$ denotes the associated variety defined by Duflo and Serganova \cite {DS}, and $\fv_{(\fg,\fg_{\0})}(M)$ is the support variety as defined in \cite{BKN3}, then:

-where $X(\lambda)$ is a Kac or a simple module.
+where $X(\lambda)$ is a Kac or a simple $\mathfrak{gl}(m|n)$-module.

 In \cite{H}, the author computed the complexity of the simple and the Kac modules over the orthosymplectic Lie superalgebra $\osp(2|2n)$ of type $C$.
 These computations were interpreted geometrically as in \eqref{compinterpret}.
 It is important to note that both types $A$ and $C$ are type $I$ Lie superalgebras and hence similar results were expected.
 However, it was shown in \cite{H} that simple modules satisfy \eqref{compinterpret} for the type $II$ Lie superalgebras: $\osp(3|2)$, and the three exceptional ones $\dd$, $G(3)$, and $F(4)$.